hwedwards/ASClinic/docs/software/building_block_rplidar.rst

 Launch the RPLidar node
 ***********************

-The RPLidar ROS package provide a node named :code:`rplidarNode` that read data from the RPLidar device and publishes it to the topic :code:`/scan`.
+The RPLidar ROS package provide a node named :code:`rplidarNode` that reads data from the RPLidar device and publishes it to the topic :code:`/scan`.
 As the RPLidar ROS package is part of your catkin workspace, you can launch an :code:`rplidarNode` in the same way you would launch any other node.
 The following is a complete launch file for launching the :code:`rplidarNode` into the group namespace :code:`/asc`:

 .. code-block:: html